open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ---

-### 11. Marketing Site

-Build a marketing site that describes the application, outlines its features, and explains its pricing plans.
-Interested users will be encouraged, either to create an account, or to view the documentation should they wish to install the application themselves.

----

 ### 12. Plugins

 One of Sprint’s long-term goals is to become a “fully pluggable” application which allows external users to install their own extensions.
 However, there are a number of steps to complete before we achieve this.